smhassanerfani/si2022/tauraat/README.md

 [HYDRoSWOT](https://www.sciencebase.gov/catalog/item/57435ae5e4b07e28b660af55)
 – HYDRoacoustic dataset in support of Surface Water Oceanographic Topography.
-TAURAAT includes 10050 site stations (out of 10081 sites represented by HYDRoSWOT), and represents five important channel geometry and characteristics of stream flow (i.e., streamflow, stage, channel width, channel area, and channel velocity) collected from the USGS stream gaging station (Surface-water: Field measurements) network and includes 2,802,532 records of all different types of USGS field measurements methods (Table 1).
+TAURAAT includes 10050 site stations (out of 10081 sites represented by HYDRoSWOT), and represents five important channel geometry and characteristics of streamflow (i.e., streamflow, stage, channel width, channel area, and channel velocity) collected from the USGS stream gaging station (Surface-water: Field measurements) network and includes 2,802,532 records of all different types of USGS field measurements methods (Table 1).
 The time span of the records starts from `1845-05-05 14:00:00` to `2022-10-24 12:58:01`.